We Had It Coming

+We Had It Coming is a Canadian vigilante thriller drama film, directed by Paul Barbeau and released in 2019.

+Plot

-"We Had It Coming is a Canadian thriller drama film, directed by Paul Barbeau and released in 2019.
-The film stars Natalie Krill as Anna, a security guard working in a grade school who sets out to Montreal with her girlfriend Olivia (Alexia Fast) to investigate her younger sister Katja's (Sofie Holland) suicide after being recruited into a prostitution ring, only to end up ironically in a cat and mouse chase with a female recruiter (Erin Agostino) who grooms young girls for pimp Jack (Nabil Khatib).
+Katja commits suicide after being recruited into a prostitution ring and coerced if she attempts to leave.
+Anna, Katja's older sister, a security guard working in a grade school, sets out to Montreal with her girlfriend Olivia to track down those responsible.
+She ends up in a cat and mouse chase with a female recruiter who grooms young girls for a pimp named Jack.
+Anna discovers the location of Jack's den, where he hides women.
+Anna takes a gun to the hideout.
+It is discharged once, leaving it ambiguous if she shot either the recruiter or Jack.

+Production

 The film was originally conceived by Barbeau as centred around a male protagonist, but he subsequently decided to complete the screenplay with a woman for the lead role instead.

+Release

 The film premiered at the 2019 Whistler Film Festival, before going into commercial release in 2020.

 At Whistler, Krill was one of four recipients, alongside Andrew Dunbar, Ryan McDonald and Andrea Stefancikova, of the Stars to Watch award.
 The film had its international premiere at the Prague International Film Festival (Febiofest) in the Panorama section.